wsakobe/EF-Calib/README.md

   - `config_path`: the path of `config` folder
   - `bag_path`: the file path of rosbag

-Then,
+Next, run the following commands to extract feature information into corner_info.bag and circle_info.bag respectively.

 	$ source ../devel/setup.bash
     $ cd EF-Calib
 	$ ./run.sh

-Run the estimator to finish the spatiotemporal calibration procedure.
+Finally, once valid feature bags are obtained, run the `estimator` to complete the calibration process.

     $ roslaunch estimator estimator.launch